N-AO5/tech264-IaC/Ansible notes/README.md

 ![alt text](images/targetrunningimage-1.png)

 # Use ADHOC to copy to target node
+An ADHOC cmd is a one off cmds using ansible

 ```
 ansible web -m ansible.builtin.copy -a "src=~/.ssh/tech264-anjy-aws-key.pem dest=~/.ssh/tech264-anjy-aws-key.pem mode=0400"
 ```